These Honduran desserts will make you want to jump on a flight to Honduras.

 Arroz Con Leche

 Rice pudding may be one of the world’s most famous desserts.
-It spans around the world from Spanish influence so you’ll find it as one of the most popular Peruvian desserts but it’s also a common Filipino food.
+It spans around the world from Spanish influence so you’ll find it as one of the most popular Peruvian desserts, Ecuadorian desserts and it’s also a common Filipino food.

 Arroz con leche is served a bit differently in Honduras.
 It is a common Honduran dessert at parties and large gatherings and is prepared as a casserole dish and then spooned out.